Do I need planning permission

 Please note that there are charges for the provision of pre-application advice for these proposals.

-Please visit our Minor development advice page for more information.
+Please visit our Major development advice page for more information.

 The demolition of buildings is considered a 'development' and demolition of the following type of buildings are treated the same as residential buildings: